 One pivotal advancement in cremation technology was the introduction of retort cremation.
 Retort cremation, or combustion or cremation by a furnace, replaced the traditional open-air pyre method.
 It involved using a specially designed furnace to provide a more controlled and efficient environment for the cremation process.
 The retort cremation method enabled the complete and thorough incineration of the deceased’s remains, resulting in a more reliable and consistent outcome.

-In the mid-20th century, the development of gas-powered cremation chambers further improved the efficiency and convenience of cremation.
-Gas-powered cremation chambers allowed precise temperature control, faster cremation times, and increased energy efficiency.
+The creation of gas-powered cremation chambers in the middle of the 20th century significantly improved the cremation process.
+Gas-powered cremation chambers allowed for precise temperature control, faster cremation and greater energy economy.
 These chambers utilized natural gas or propane as fuel sources, providing a reliable and consistent heat supply for the cremation process.
 The introduction of gas-powered cremation chambers improved the overall cremation experience for families.
 It also contributed to the broader acceptance of cremation by funeral homes and crematoria.

 Changing Laws Around Cremation